limkyuhee0/limkyuhee0.github.io/_posts/2023-01-31-De-identifying health records by means of al.md

 ---
-title: "[논문 리뷰] De-identifying health records by means of active learning"
+title: "[논문 리뷰] De-identifying health records by means of active learning(2012)"
 use_math: true
 categories:
   - AL